MarcosSaade/optimal-sp500/QUICKSTART.md

 ## Expected Output

-After training and evaluation, the pipeline will write per-fold and aggregate evaluation metrics to `evaluation_results.csv`.
-The Quick Start intentionally omits fixed numeric examples; consult the generated CSV or the console output for dataset-specific results.
+After training and evaluation, you will see:

+- Per-fold performance metrics printed to console
+- Aggregate statistics across all folds
+- Detailed results saved to `evaluation_results.csv`

+The specific metrics will vary based on your dataset and hyperparameters.

 ## Directory Structure After Training

 ```
-build/
+.
 ├── data/
 │   ├── train.csv              # Your data
 │   └── processed/             # Generated